 The relevant legislation has been adhered to in the design (discussed in the body of the report).
-All waste water shall be discharged to the proposed wastewater treatment system and water supply shall also be from the local piped supply while power shall be from the KPLC supply.
-In addition to this, the development will include provision of key infrastructure including storm water drainage systems and sewerage and water reticulation to the local adoptive standards.
+All waste water shall be discharged to the proposed wastewater treatment system and water supply shall also be from the local supply plus a borehole to supplement while power shall be from the KPLC supply.
+In addition to this, the development will include provision of key infrastructure including storm water drainage systems and sewerage and water reticulation to the local authority's adoptive standards.